telerik/fiddler-everywhere-docs/introduction.md

 ### Modern HTTP and TLS version support

-Fiddler Everywhere supports the widely used versions of the HTTP protocol, including the widely used HTTP/1.1 and the latest major revision HTTP/2.
-Regarding secure protocols, Fiddler supports obsolete and modern SSL and TLS versions, including TLS 1.2 and TLS 1.3.
+Fiddler Everywhere supports the used versions of the HTTP protocol, including the widely used HTTP/1.1 and the latest major revision HTTP/2.
+Fiddler Everywhere supports obsolete and modern SSL and TLS versions, including TLS 1.2 and TLS 1.3.

 [Learn more about enabling HTTP/2 capture with Fiddler Everywhere here...]({%slug connections-submenu%})